State of Wisconsin Credentials

 An Application for the Doctoral Preliminary Examination must be completed by the student and signed and submitted to the PhD Program Committee by the major professor six weeks prior to the first examination.
 Students who fail the preliminary examination may not proceed to the dissertation.
 The exam may be retaken only once.
 Complete policies regarding forming a preliminary examination committee, writing the proposal, and taking the examination are available in the Social Welfare PhD program handbook.

 All students must successfully complete an oral defense of their dissertation proposal to determine their preparation for independent research.
 The defense must be completed successfully within four years of initial enrollment.

 Students who have passed the Preliminary Examination and have submitted a one-page preliminary dissertation proposal are formally admitted to doctoral candidacy.
 In accordance with Graduate School policies, students must then register for three research or thesis/dissertation credits each semester until the dissertation is submitted to the Graduate School.
 To meet the requirements for the dissertation, the candidate must complete an original independent research project that adds meaningfully to the existing body of knowledge in social work or criminal justice.
 It should be of a caliber that warrants publication in respected journals in the field.

 As the final step toward the degree, the candidate must pass an oral examination before his/her doctoral committee in defense of the dissertation.
 The examination may also cover general topics relevant to the student’s area of study.
 This requirement may not be completed until all other degree requirements are satisfied.

-It is expected that most students will complete all degree requirements within six years of initial enrollment in the doctoral program.
+It is expected that most students will complete all degree requirements within seven years of initial enrollment in the joint MSW/PhD program.
 All requirements MUST be completed within ten years from the date of initial enrollment.